pathminder/pathminder.github.io/_classes/fighter-drill-sergeant-myrmidon.md

       16: 5 feats
       20: 6 feats
     text: |
-      At 1st level and every four levels thereafter, a fighter gains a bonus feat in addition to those gained from normal advancement.
+      At 1st level, 4th level, and every four levels thereafter, a fighter gains a bonus feat in addition to those gained from normal advancement.
 These bonus feats must be selected from those listed as Combat Feats, sometimes also called "fighter bonus feats."

       Upon reaching 4th level, and every four levels thereafter (8th, 12th, and so on), a fighter can choose to learn a new bonus feat in place of a bonus feat he has already learned.
 In effect, the fighter loses the bonus feat in exchange for the new one.
 The old feat cannot be one that was used as a prerequisite for another feat, prestige class, or other ability.
 A fighter can only change one feat at any given level and must choose whether or not to swap the feat at the time he gains a new bonus feat for the level.